Jathin04Jan/Multi-Tenant-SaaS-Chatbot-Platform/backend/docs/DATABASE_SCHEMA.md

 - **`other`** - Other entitlements (API calls, integrations, etc.)

 #### Notes
+- **One row per category/entitlement per subscription**: UNIQUE constraint on `(subscription_id, category, entitlement)` ensures each subscription plan can only have one entitlement definition per category/entitlement combination (e.g., only one 'file'/'storage' entitlement per plan)
 - One subscription can have multiple entitlements (one-to-many relationship)
 - Entitlements are used by the backend to enforce plan limits when tenants use the system
 - Flexible design allows adding new entitlement types without schema changes